From the Open Page | Selection by Alexander Weinstein

 1. Create a list of 20 forms.

 These forms should use language which already exist in the world.
-Here's a couple examples to get started:
+For example:

-2. Choose one of the forms from your list and spend 15-30 minutes writing.
+2. Choose a form from your list and now spend 15-30 minutes writing.

 Within the constraints of the form you've chosen, write a story/prose poem.
 Often the form comes with really fun additional elements you can play with (for example, dictionary entries often have synonyms listed afterward, scientific reports get to use graphs and formulas, etc.)

 3. Now use the same form to create a second piece.
 One of the exciting elements of formalist constraint is that, within the parameters of the form you’ve chosen, you still have a lot of room for variation.
-For example, in his book, Michael Martone: Fictions, author Michael Martone explores an entire collection using the rather strict form of The Contributor’s Note.
 Exploring the same form multiple times will allow you to play with the very malleable and expandable terrain of the form you’ve chosen.

 Note: in some cases you may find that you’ve got a series emerging.
 Particularly if you choose a form which is shorter (dictionary entry for example) you may find that the story or poem you’re producing is actually a series of dictionary entries.

-Alexander Weinstein is director of the Martha's Vineyard Institute of Creative Writing.
-He is the author of the short story collections Universal Love (Henry Holt & Co) and Children of the New World (Picador) which was chosen as a notable book of the year by The New York Times, NPR, Google, and Electric Literature.
+About the writer: Alexander Weinstein is the founder and director of the Martha's Vineyard Institute of Creative Writing.
+He is the author of the short story collections Universal Love and Children of the New World which was chosen as a notable book of the year by The New York Times, NPR, Google, and Electric Literature.
 His fiction and interviews have appeared in Rolling Stone, World Literature Today, Best American Science Fiction & Fantasy, and Best American Experimental Writing.
-He is an associate professor of creative writing at Siena Heights University.
+He is a Professor of Creative Writing at Siena Heights University.